MicrosoftDocs/PowerShell-Docs/developer/hosting/host04-sample.md

     private object instanceLock = new object();

     /// <summary>
-    /// Gets or sets a value indicating whether the host applcation
+    /// Gets or sets a value indicating whether the host application
     /// should exit.
     /// </summary>
     public bool ShouldExit